-The Yale Women Faculty Forum is pleased to announce the opening of our first seed grant program.
+The Yale Women Faculty Forum is pleased to continue our seed grant program in the 2018-2019 year.
 We offer these grants to identify innovative ways to support the WFF mission by investing in the diverse work of faculty and student scholars at Yale.
 We extend this program to support our tripartite mission of fostering gender equity throughout the University via policy initiatives and research; promoting scholarship on women and gender across the university; and promoting mentorship, collaboration, and networking.
 We aim to expand research in areas of gender study and build visibility for issues and policies relating to gender in higher education.

 While any project related to the goals and mission of the WFF is eligible, we will give preference to work that engages our theme of “representation and appropriation.”
 In the last few years, we have seen a campus-wide debate about ideas of “representation” in all its facets, from the way in which campus iconography reflects (or does not reflect) the contemporary student and faculty body as well as how faculty and students represent Yale to the world, to how communities in the US respond and react to representations of violence, misogyny, and racism in media and government.
 There has been robust, public debate about these issues.
 Significant too, in this moment particularly, are the ways in which representation changes depending on the contexts of its adoption, creation, or delivery.
 While we focus on representation, the dynamics of appropriation, ally-ship, assimilation, and performance of identities are also important.
 The different ways in which diverse members of a community take on and spread ideas are at the core of addressing disparity, power, and struggle in higher education.
 Our theme this year is produced in response to and in reflection with those voices, disciplines, and movements that have insisted that any “representation” is powerfully differentiated, depending on who presents it, and how, or when.